Wondering what performance appraisal methods are best for your business?

 - Using employee self-evaluations against your perception of their work to eliminate subjectivity, etc.

 In a remote work environment, you need to provide specific feedback to your employees.

 You need to conduct frequent, smaller evaluations such as monthly or quarterly check-ins.

 So how can you do that?

 By using performance management tools to keep a tab on the work performance of your remote team in real-time.

 These tools can track and collect workday data and enable your employees and management with the information needed to make strategic improvements.

-Used by large corporations, such as Verizon and Ericsson, as well as small and medium businesses, such as ThriveMarket, TimeDoctor is a performance management software that can give you insights into your team’s effectiveness.
+Used by large corporations as well as small and medium businesses, TimeDoctor is a performance management software that can give you insights into your team’s effectiveness.

 You can use workday data from Time Doctor to: